GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/generated_doc/geminidr.core.primitives_spect.Spect.determineSlitEdges_docstring.rst

     Suffix to be added to output files. spectral_order : int
-    Fitting order in the spectral direction (minimum of 1). min_snr : float
+    Fitting order in the spectral direction (minimum of 1). nsum : int
+    Number of rows/columns to sum when searching for peaks min_snr : float
     Minimum signal-to-noise ratio of peaks to be considered as slit edges